digital-blueprint/toolkit/packages/tabulator-table/README.md

   - example `<dbp-tabulator-table select-all-enabled></dbp-tabulator-table>`
 - `select-rows-enabled` (optional bool, default: `false`): allows the user to select rows by clicking on them
   - example `<dbp-tabulator-table select-rows-enabled></dbp-tabulator-table>`
-- `collapse-enabled` (optional bool, default: `false`): collapse columns that do not fit into the table into a list of column titles and values
+- `collapse-enabled` (optional bool, default: `false`): add columns that do not fit into the table into a hidden list of column titles and values
   - example `<dbp-tabulator-table select-rows-enabled></dbp-tabulator-table>`
   - hint: If you want to set one or more columns into a list of titles and values, you need to set said columns to a responsive value bigger than 0 (e.g. `responsive:3`) and to set the columns' width so that they will not all fit into the tabulator